 My gratitudes today are:

-- I am grateful for opportunities to look at my life from different angles.
+- I’m grateful for opportunities to experience different rhythms.

-- I am grateful for abundance; love, friendship, inspiration, motivation, aha moments, joys both great and small, peace, harmony, philanthropy, and prosperity.
+- I’m grateful for abundance; love, growth, experiences, life, energy, rhythm, friendship, shifts, change, peace, health, harmony, joy, philanthropy, and prosperity.

 Love and Light